mowillia/LargeNKP/README.md

 ## Running Large W algorithm

-Given weights, values, and a limit, the large W algorithm outputs a list of 1s and 0 correspon algorithm corresponding to putting the respective item in the list in the knapsack or leaving it out.
-To quickly run the algorithm, execute the following code after defining the item list above.
+Given weights, values, and a limit, the large W algorithm outputs a list of 1s and 0 corresponding to putting the respective item in the list in the knapsack (output of 1) or leaving said item out (output of 0).
+From such a list, we can output the final collection of items in the knapsack.
+To run the algorithm, execute the following code after defining the item list above.

 ```
 soln = KP_camping.largeN_algorithm()